What is nonverbal communication: importance, types, and examples

 Nonverbal communication

-In the workplace, nonverbal communication helps you to communicate better and connect with your team members closely.
+Nonverbal communication can also help you to communicate better and connect with your team members closely.
 You can express emotions and understand your team members’ perspectives with clarity.

-Different forms of nonverbal communication come in handy during different stages of communication.
+Different forms of nonverbal communication come in handy during various stages of communication.
 When you combine these nonverbal gestures to communicate, you will be able to deliver messages with ease.

 The most widely used nonverbal communication includes: